 So…..
-You have started 2021 with a bang, you managed to successfully pass your pre-clinical studies during a pandemic and begin your journey as a doctor.
+You have made it though 2021, managed to successfully pass your studies during a pandemic and begin your journey as a doctor.
 Congratulations on this amazing achievement, you should be proud!
 Your journey as a doctor is a special one, you have the opportunity to go into work and make a real difference to people’s lives each and every day now.

 Still feeling pretty overwhelmed though?
 Let us help.